stewmckendry/ai-delivery-framework/docs/ai_native_generate_patch.md

 - [ ] Finalize `copy_patch_to_repo.py` for human patch uploads
 - [ ] Enhance `generate_patch.py` with path validation + duplicate detection
 - [ ] Enable metadata tagging of patches by Pod and purpose
+- [ ] Add PoD-type-specific folders or manifest to organize output

 ---